 Note: This will require additional time.

 The pupils who enjoyed this lesson might be interested in exploring these career pathways:

 - Science, Technology, Engineering and Mathematics (Science and Maths)

 - Transportation, Distribution & Logistics

-- Perform an experiment that illustrates the transfer of energy, from electric to potential energy
+- Perform an experiment that illustrates the transfer of electrical energy to potential energy

 - LEGO® Education SPIKE™ Prime Set

 - Device with the LEGO Education SPIKE App installed

 - A plank or something that can be used to create a slope

 - select, plan and carry out the most appropriate types of scientific enquiries to test predictions, including identifying independent, dependent and control variables, where appropriate